 The amount for which an asset could be exchanged or a liability settled between knowledgeable willing parties in an arm's length transaction.
-As the Group's and subsidiary's financial instruments are compiled under the historical cost convention, except for investments at fair value, differences can arise between the book values and the fair value estimates.
+As the Company's financial instruments are compiled under the historical cost convention, except for investments at fair value, differences can arise between the book values and the fair value estimates.
 Management believes that the fair values of the financial assets and liabilities are not materially different from their carrying values.